Miyu7x/soc-analyst-writeups/05_Network-Traffic-Analysis/02_Wireshark_the_Basics.md

 ### Key Concepts

 Wireshark is an open-source, cross-platform network packet analyser tool capable of sniffing and investigating live traffic and inspecting packet captures (PCAP).
-It is not an IDS -- it only reads and displays packets, it does not modify them or detect intrusions on its own.
+It is not an IDS, it only reads and displays packets, it does not modify them or detect intrusions on its own.
 Analysis quality depends entirely on the analyst's knowledge.

 ### Task Questions